KPS 9566: Character set 0x21/0xA1 (row number 1, punctuation and vertical forms)

+ASCII punctuation, may also be mapped to the Halfwidth and Fullwidth Forms block.
+Mapped to Private Use Area, shown simulated.

 Character set 0x22/0xA2 (row number 2, symbols and operators)

 This set includes mathematical operators, and some other symbols such as the ampersand, pilcrow, musical note and so forth.
 ASCII punctuation (highlighted) is shown below mapped to Basic Latin codepoints (consistent with articles on other CJK character sets), but is mapped to the Halfwidth and Fullwidth Forms block when used in an encoding which combines KPS 9566 with ASCII.

 Several triangular "road mark" symbols denoting upcoming mountains or inclines ahead or to one side are included in this row, but not presently included in Unicode.
 They are mapped to the Private Use Area.